hwipl/configs/mail/README.md

 ```

 `dovecot-sieve.sh`: enable the sieve plugin in the lda and lmtp configuration
-files of dovecot, so users can use sieve. `example.dovecot.sieve" is an example
+files of dovecot, so users can use sieve. `example.dovecot.sieve` is an example
-of a `.dovecot.sieve" file that can be put in a user's home directory.
+of a `.dovecot.sieve` file that can be put in a user's home directory.

 ## getmail